Blog

 WP Plugin: Visualizer

-As mentioned earlier, the plugin also displays responsive charts for mobile browsing …
+As mentioned earlier, Visualizer also displays responsive elements for mobile browsers …

-As you can see, Visualizer lets you insert and customize dynamic charts and graphs in your content.
-You can update your data and the changes will automatically be reflected wherever you have inserted your charts, graphs, comparison bars , etc. in your website.
-This is very convenient if you’re adding interactive chart data in WordPress.
+As you can see, WordPress Visualizer lets you add and customize dynamic charts and graphs in your content.
+You can edit your data and your changes will automatically be reflected wherever you have inserted your charts, graphs, comparison bars , etc. in your site.
+This makes managing dynamic chart information in WordPress very easy.

 Tutorial

-The developers of this plugin have created a number of tutorials you can refer to to learn how to edit, customize and use WordPress Visualizer.
+The plugin developers have created a series of tutorials you can refer to to learn how to edit, customize and use the Visualizer plugin.

 Congratulations!
-Now you know how to create stunning and dynamic charts and graphs in WordPress with WordPress Visualizer.
+Now you know how to easily create stunning and dynamic pie charts and graphs in WordPress.